MicrosoftDocs/powerquery-docs/powerquery-docs/make-fuzzy-clear.md

 ## Adjust the similarity threshold

 The best scenario for applying the Fuzzy match algorithm is when all text strings in a column contain only the strings that need to be compared and not extra components.
-For example, comparing 'Apples' against '4ppl3s' yields better similarity scores than comparing 'Apples' to 'My favorite fruit, by far, is Apples.
-I simply love them!'.
+For example, comparing ``Apples`` against ``4ppl3s`` yields higher similarity scores than comparing ``Apples`` to ``My favorite fruit, by far, is Apples.
+I simply love them!``.

-This is because the word 'Apples' in the second string is only a small part of the whole text string that yields a lower similarity score.
+This is because the word ``Apples`` in the second string is only a small part of the whole text string that yields a lower similarity score.

 Take a look at the following dataset that consists of responses from a survey that had only one question "What is your favorite fruit?".